rails-girls-summer-of-code/summer-of-code/students/findyourteam.md

 <h4 id="coach-help">How available should my coaches be?
 How much should they help?</h4>

-From past experiences, we recommend 4–8 hours of coaching time per week.
-We require a minimum of 2 coaches per team so they can share the time commitment, and so you and your teammate have more flexible support.

-Coaches should be available to help during office hours in case you get stuck with an issue.
-This doesn’t necessarily have to be in person and can be done via email or a messaging app such as Slack.
+Coaches should be available to help in case you get stuck with an issue; this doesn’t necessarily have to be in person and can be done via email or a messaging app such as Slack.
+The actual time investment for a coach varies from team to team, depending on how much time you want to spend on your summer of code.
+We recommend talking to your coaches and figuring out when and how often you will need them!

-An important note: Start talking to potential coaches about how they communicate and how you can handle possible situations of stress and/or conflict as a team during your application.
+An important note: Start talking to potential coaches about how they communicate and how you can handle possible situations of stress and/or conflict as a team before your program starts.
 This will definitely help you down the road, should any tricky situations arise.

 <h3 id="teammate">Teammate</h3>